ScratchyCode/ChatRoom/README.md

 ![](https://img.shields.io/github/commit-activity/w/IamLucif3r/Chat-On?style=plastic)

-This is an advanced Python-based Secure Chat room.
-The project is entirely based on the Socket Progamming done using Python.
-A server is set to the listening mode, with a specific IP Address and Port number (asked at runtime) and clients are made to connect to the server, after which they are prompted to enter a nickname and password.
-The messages are then broadcasted to all the clients present.
+This is an advanced Python-based chat room with secure login.
+The project is entirely based on the socket programming done using Python.
+A server is set to the listening mode, with a specific IP address and port number (asked at runtime) and clients are made to connect to the server, after which they are prompted to enter a nickname and password.
+The messages are then broadcasted to all the connected clients.

 ### 👉 Introduction